dotlang/language/README.md

 |-----|-----tcp

-In the above examples `core::sys, core::net, core::net::http, core::net::tcp` are all packages.
+In the above examples `core/sys, core/net, core/net/http, core/net/tcp` are all packages.
 Each package contains zero or more source code files, which are called modules.

 ##Lexical Syntax